 A few years ago, Fuentek released a paper about best practices about setting up effective internship programs for technology transfer offices (TTOs), particularly at universities.
-As I noted in my blog post about internship programs, a key recommendation is:
+As I noted in my blog post about starting a program for TTO interns, a key recommendation is…

 October is too early to think about that, you say?
 Well, let’s back it out: